-Your drysuit zip is situated either horizontally across the shoulders (rear entry), diagonal on the front section of the torso (front entry) or horizontally across the front waist (bib entry).
+Your drysuit zip is situated either horizontally across the shoulders (rear entry), or diagonal on the front section of the torso (front entry).
 It is usually positioned so that it closes from left to right.
 This is because most people are right handed and will be less likely to damage the zip, or catch clothes or foreign objects in the zip while closing it.
 You/your buddy must place one finger directly in front of the slider as it is closed, helping to guide the undergarment or foreign objects away from the zip teeth.
 Also make sure that you/your buddy fully tucks in the interior zip flap before closing the zip.